-In 1951, Kealy and Pauson reported to Nature the synthesis of a new organometallic compound, ferrocene.3 In their original report, Pauson suggested a structure for ferrocene in which the iron is singly bonded (sigma bonds) to one carbon atom of each cyclopentadiene ligand (Structure I, Figure 1).,, This initial report led to wide-spread interest in the structure of ferrocene, and many leading scientists participated in the structure elucidation of this interesting new molecule.
-Wilkinson and Woodward were quick to suggest an alternative formulization where the iron is “sandwiched” between two cyclopentadiene ligands, with equal binding to all 10 carbon atoms (Structure II, Figure 1).
-Here, you will synthesize ferrocene and decide, based on experimental data (IR and 1H NMR), which of these structures is observed.
-In addition, you will study the electrochemistry of ferrocene by collecting a cyclic voltammogram.
+In 1951, Kealy and Pauson reported to Nature the synthesis of a new organometallic compound, ferrocene.3 In their original report, Pauson suggested a structure for ferrocene in which the iron is singly bonded (sigma bonds) to one carbon atom of each cyclopentadiene ligand (Figure 1, Structure I).,, This initial report led to wide-spread interest in the structure of ferrocene, and many leading scientists participated in the structure elucidation of this interesting new molecule.
+Wilkinson and Woodward were quick to suggest an alternative formulization where the iron is “sandwiched” between two cyclopentadiene ligands, with equal binding to all 10 carbon atoms (Figure 1, Structure II).
+Here, we will synthesize ferrocene and decide, based on experimental data (IR and 1H NMR), which of these structures is observed.
+In addition, we will study the electrochemistry of ferrocene by collecting a cyclic voltammogram.
 In the course of this experiment, we introduce the 18-electron rule and discuss valence electron counting for transition metal complexes.

 Principles

-18-electron rule and total valence electron counting
+18-electron Rule and Total Valence Electron Counting

 When drawing Lewis dot structures, it is important to remember the octet rule, which states that atoms of main group elements have 8 electrons in their valence shell.
 However, the octet rule does not hold for transition metals, which have nine valence orbitals (one s, three p, and five d orbitals) and can thus accommodate as many as 18 electrons.
 Therefore, an 18-electron rule applies for transition metal complexes.
 Like the octet rule, there are exceptions to the 18-electron rule, but, in general, transition metal complexes with 18 valence electrons are considered highly stable compounds.

 There are two methods that can be used to determine the total valence electron count of a transition metal complex: the ionic (charged) model and the covalent (neutral) model.
 Proper application of either method should give rise to the same total electron count.
 Both models use three ligand classifications called X-, L-, and Z-types.
 Each ligand type contributes a different number of electrons to the total electron count and is dependent on the method used.
 X-type ligands include anionic groups such as halides, hydroxide, and alkoxides.
 L-type ligands include lone-pair donors such as amines and phosphines.
-Finally, Z-type ligands are electron pair acceptors; therefore Z type ligands are neutral Lewis acids, such as BR3.
+Finally, Z-type ligands are electron pair acceptors; therefore Z-type ligands are neutral Lewis acids, such as BR3.
 We will consider the molecule Co(NH3)3Cl3 in order to demonstrate the two methods (Figure 2).

 Ionic Model